piyam037/piyam037/README.md

 🌱 I am an Environmental Hydrologist, interested in water resource management (transport modeling)

-🎓 PhD in Water quality and management from IISER Kolkata, India.
+🎓 PhD in Water Quality and Management from IISER Kolkata, India.
 Thesis "Water Quality in the Lower Bengal Basin: Risks and Opportunities"